 Twice a year, through the Washington New Americans Program, OneAmerica hosts a day-long workshop for US naturalization candidates to get assistance with their applications for citizenship.

 Why should you become naturalized?
 It's a Win/Win!

-- Have a louder voice in democracy: You will gain the ability to be more involved in government decisions that affect your family
+- Have a louder voice in democracy: you will gain the ability to be more involved in government decisions that affect you and your family.

 - Family reunification: United States citizens can file immigrant petitions for their parents, siblings, and married children.
-Additionally, United States citizens may be able expedite pending family petitions for their children and spouses
+Additionally, United States citizens may be able to speed up pending family petitions for their children and spouses.

-- Travel and live overseas without worry: losing your legal status in the United States or 2) obtaining a reentry permit to the United States.
+- Travel and live overseas without worry: as a United States citizens, you can travel overseas without worrying about: 1) losing your legal status in the United States or 2) obtaining a reentry permit to the United States.

 - No fear of deportation: unlike people with green cards, United States citizens and their children (who become citizens as well) cannot be deported from the United States nor can be denied entry to the United States.
 People with green cards may be deported for committing crimes or can lose their green cards for staying outside of the United States for too long.